-Older Jehovah’s Witnesses can recall when members had basically this same attitude towards the use of vaccinations and organ transplants when these were banned from the 1930’s all the way into the late 1970’s but this is largely unknown by most current members under the age of 50.
+Older Jehovah’s Witnesses can recall when members had this same attitude towards the use of vaccinations and organ transplants when these were banned from the 1930’s into the late 1970’s but this is largely unknown by most current members under the age of 50.

 The following diagram is from an article written by attorney Kerry Louderback Wood in the Journal Church and State and shows what the risk of transfusion of Hepatitis B, C and HIV has been over the past four decades: